iterative/dvc.org/static/docs/commands-reference/remote_remove.md

 - `--local` - remove remote specified in the [local](/doc/user-guide/dvc-files-and-directories) configuration file (`.dvc/config.local`).
-Local configuration files stores private settings or local environment specific settings that should not be tracked by Git.
+Local config files stores private configuration that should not be tracked by SCM (Git).

 ## Examples